 For many years, only very few Asian countries – most notably Japan and South Korea – managed to find their way into the global league of dominant players on the car production scene.
 More recently, new Asian countries have joined the race and now approximately every second car that is produced on the globe rolls out from a factory based in Asia.
 Kenneth Bo Nielsen and Arve Hansen at The center for Development and the Environment at the University of Oslo have recently published the new book “Cars, Automobility and Development in Asia: Wheels of Change”.
 Kenneth Bo Nielsen points out that even the car consumption is going east.

-– After decades of rapid economic growth – half the cars that are produced in the world are sold in Asia, explains Kenneth Bo Nielsen.
+– After decades of rapid economic growth – half the cars that are produced in the world are sold in Asia, and you can find some nice cars to purchase, like the Honda Freed Hybrid which is a great car for people thinking on going electric.

 – An increase in car ownership is perhaps one of the most predictable consequences of economic development and increasing income, continues Arve Hansen.